-Mbox Player requires OS X 10.10 or greater to be installed on the computer and a minimum of 50MB on the Boot Drive with additional space for any custom content.
+Mbox Player requires macOS 10.10 or greater to be installed on the computer and a minimum of 50MB on the computer's boot drive with additional space for content.
 The user who installs and runs Mbox Player must have Admin rights on the computer.

-Note on Code Signing and Gatekeeper (for OS X 10.10 - 10.13)
+Note on Gatekeeper (for OS X 10.10 - 10.15)

-The Mbox Player application and installers have been code-signed by PRG to ensure they are both valid and have not been tampered with since their creation.
-Since the Player application cannot be delivered by way of the Mac App Store, make sure that the computer's Gatekeeper settings will allow the application to be installed and launched.
+The Mbox Player application and installers have been code-signed and notarized by PRG to ensure they are both valid and have not been tampered with since their creation.
+Since the Player application cannot be delivered by way of the Mac App Store, make sure that the computer's Gatekeeper settings will allow applications from approved developers to be installed and launched.

-To assure a successful installation, open the System Preferences > Security & Privacy pref pane and click on the General tab.
-Then make sure that the setting for "Allow apps downloaded from:" has either the "Mac App Store and identified developers" button or the "Anywhere" button pressed.
+To ensure a successful installation, open the System Preferences > Security & Privacy pref pane and click on the General tab.
+Then make sure that the setting for "Allow apps downloaded from:" has either the "App Store and identified developers" button or the "Anywhere" button pressed.